os-checker/slides/slides/safety-tags/pages/2-rust-for-linux.md

 </Info>

 ---
+hideInToc: true
+---

-## Rust for Linux: Safety Standard
+## Rust for Linux: Safety Standard vs Using Tags

 Provide a correct justification for _every_ safety requirements of _every_ operation: